Despite Tik Tok being the “hot new thing,” Facebook still has a massive audience, especially if you’re targeting the over-25 crowd.

 - Used the giveaway to incentivize social engagements (shares, views, and comments)

-- Building awareness and preparing people for the actual giveaway
+- Working with influencers building awareness and preparing people for the actual giveaway

 - Great image but would need to keep under 20% for ads